-PhD thesis title (in progress): Exploring Cognitive Biases in Processing Body Information in Individuals at Risk of Eating Disorders.
+PhD thesis title: Exploring Cognitive Biases in Processing Body Information in Individuals at Risk of Eating Disorders.

 Mimosa Forsyth completed her training as a psychologist at The Australian National University (ANU) as part of a PhD (Clinical Psychology) degree.
 This included training in cognitive-behaviour therapy (CBT), Schema Therapy, Emotion-Focused Therapy (EFT), Eye Movement Desensitisation and Re-processing (EMDR), and motivational interviewing (MI).
 Mimosa has received training in the provision of therapy to a wide range of populations, including adolescents and adults.
 She has a particular interest in working with individuals experiencing the effects of trauma, including post-traumatic stress disorder (PTSD) and complex trauma.
-In addition to this, Mimosa has experience and training working with individuals with eating disorders, and her Doctoral thesis on cognitive processes in individuals with eating disorder symptoms.
+In addition to this, Mimosa has experience and training working with individuals with eating disorders, and her Doctoral thesis was on cognitive processes in individual’s with eating disorder symptoms.